spencerc99/playhtml/README.md

 If you enjoy this, please consider [sponsoring the project or sending a small donation](https://github.com/sponsors/spencerc99).
 This helps ensure that the library is maintained and improved over time and funds the hosting costs for the syncing and persistence services.

+Join our [Discord community](https://discord.gg/h7sABTv8) to get help and show off what you've built!

 ## Usage

 Head to the proper section depending on your technology preference: